-- ►What does Druva offer in terms of business continuity?
+- ►What does Druva offer regarding business continuity?

-In the event of disaster recovery, you can recover your data to a failover site in a few minutes offering tighter RTOs by using ready-to-go images of your production servers as compared to backup solution, where the RTOs are comparatively higher when restoring data back to your production environment.
+In the event of disaster recovery, you can recover data to a failover site in a few minutes offering tighter RTOs by using ready-to-go images of the production servers as compared to backup solution, where the RTOs are comparatively higher when restoring data back to the production environment.

 ►How do I deploy Phoenix DRaaS?